Returning Jesus to Judaism

-The Jews murdered Jesus; the Savior of the world.
-The cross, the crusades, the conversions.
+“The Jews murdered Jesus; the Savior of the world.”
+The cross, the crusades, and the conversions.
 The destruction of the Second Temple.
-Jews reject Jesus as the Messiah.
-Martin Luther later emphatically taught on the Jews and their lies.
-And then there was Nazi Germany with the Final Solution to the Jewish problem.
-Even today, there is one line of teaching that the church has replaced Israel (known as the Doctrine of Supercessionism).
+Jews rejected Jesus as the Messiah.
+Martin Luther later taught on “the Jews and their lies.”
+And then there was the Hitler with his Final Solution to the Jewish problem.
+Even today, there is a line of teaching that the Church has replaced Israel (known as the Doctrine of Supercessionism).

 Why is returning Jesus to Judaism so relevant?
 It is not relevant to the gentile who embraces Jesus’ eternal sacrifice, teachings, provisions, and privileges to all who call him Savior.
 These people are good to go.
 However, it is extremely germane to the global Jewish community who have suffered “in the name of Jesus.”

 Christianity was a deeply Jewish phenomenon in the first century, leading into the second century.
 In the beginning, we understand Jesus was Jewish, the Apostles are Jewish, and everyone who argued with Jesus and did not followed him was, well, Jewish.
 Those who followed Jesus, and were not Jewish, sought whether they needed to convert to Judaism in order to truly follow Him and His teachings.
 So, in fact, there was a conundrum.
-Many in the Jewish establishment did not follow Him, and those non-Jews who chose to follow Him, were unsure if they should convert to Judaism.
+Many in the Jewish establishment did not follow Him, and those non-Jews who chose to follow Him, were unsure if they were required to convert to Judaism.

 We then have to ask, why was Jesus so hard on the Pharisees?
 According to Dr. Henry (Hillel) Abramson, a well-known Hebraic professor, Jesus was somewhat “rebellious” concerning the Pharisees’ teachings and doctrine.
-A little known fact is that Rabbi’s held ultimate authority in interpretation and dissemination of the Torah and as stewards of Temple affairs.
+A little known fact is that the Rabbis’ held ultimate authority in interpretation and dissemination of the Torah and as stewards of Temple affairs.
 We know that Jesus was more concerned about God and man’s relationship with God than the Pharisees’ doctrine.

-The Jewish character of Jesus has been lost in translation among the gentile nations who have outnumbered the original and historical small Jewish population.
+The Jewish character of Jesus has been lost in translation among the gentile nations who have historically outnumbered the small Jewish population.
 The parting of the ways for Jews and Christians began to widen as new believers were not familiar with Synagogue life, Jewish law, observance of feasts, and High Holy days.
 Paul, as a Jewish leader, was betwixt as to the application and implementation of Jewish law as God fearing gentile converts came to Jesus.
 Issues such as cleanliness and circumcision had little relevance to the original “sheep of other pastures.”
 The Jews also had their own form of jurisprudence, civil law, and distinct court system under Roman rule.
 Early gentile believers, or Christians, did not have those privileges.

 On the opposite end of the spectrum, for example, as in the case of John whom Jesus loved, other circumcised Jews began to depart from the practices of Judaism and Temple life.
 Excommunication out of the synagogue, jurisprudence, and Jewish family life was an oxymoron.
 After all, Jesus was a Rabbi, and their teacher; He was a miracle worker.
 “We are all Jews.”
 What was the problem?

-The new Jewish movement led by Jesus, became outnumbered by those wanting a taste of this Jesus.
+The new Jewish movement led by Jesus, became outnumbered by those wanting a taste of this new phenomenon.
 They heard the Jewish Apostles preach and witnessed wondrous miracles in the name of Jesus.
 His crowds of up to five thousand people and miracles of multiplication could not be refuted.
 Healing lines grew, the demon possessed were freed from torment, and Jesus taught as one having authority.
 But wait.
 All Rabbis had authority, right?
 This exceptional Rabbi taught with authority from above, he was set apart from the others, as signs, wonders, and miracles followed Him.
 There was overwhelming evidence of Jesus and His powerful ministry.
-His existence and work in the first century cannot be disputed.
+His existence and work in the first century could not be disputed.

-According to traditional Judaism teaching, Jesus did not meet or exceed the Messianic expectations outlined in scripture.
+According to traditional Jewish teaching, Jesus did not meet or exceed the Messianic expectations outlined in scripture.
 While He is considered a prophet and sage, even quoted by Jewish scholars and included in the Pirket Avot, Jesus still failed to meet expectations.
 He did not gather the Jews from around the world in one place called Israel (Isaiah 43:5-6).
 He did not bring world peace, end hatred, suffering, or disease (Isaiah 2:4), and He did not conquer Israel’s enemies.
 He did not build the Third Temple.
-He was not seen as a universal savior, nor one who made atonement by wiping clean (aYom Kippur upgrade of sorts) mankind’s sins by the shedding of His blood (which makes atonement Leviticus 17:11).
+He was not seen as a universal savior, nor one who made atonement by wiping clean (a Yom Kippur upgrade of sorts) mankind’s sins by the shedding of His blood (which makes atonement Leviticus 17:11).
 Finally, Jesus did not spread the universal knowledge of the God of Israel, fulfilling the essence of the Shema which stated “He is one and His name shall be one.”

 The covenant, stewardship, Torah, laws, education, economic advancement, science, arts, priesthood, spreading of the monotheistic belief in one God was given at Mount Sinai, to a group of people, which would eventually become known as the Jews.
-The Jews would be persecuted and reminded of Jesus’ death for centuries.
+The Jews would be persecuted and reminded of Jesus’s death for centuries.
 Yet, the Jew who started it all identified with persecution, suffering, taking in His body the hatred for the one God of Israel and this peculiar people.
-Jesus was a teacher of Judaism, lover of Torah, lover of God, lover of His people.
+Jesus was a teacher of Judaism, lover of Torah, lover of God, and lover of His people.
 He was both physically and spiritually circumcised in covenant with the God of Abraham, Isaac, and Jacob.
 A Jew rich enough to offer the good things of God and heaven to all of mankind.

 The Holocaust demonstrated the hatred for God; it was not a defense of Christianity.
 True Christianity loves Israel, respects and learns from the Tanakh (Torah, Nevi’im, Ketuvim), and the sages.
 The endurance of the Israelites and Jewish people is a living validation of their relevancy and the importance for the advancement of God’s Kingdom.
 The Jews continue to survive.
 Their purpose, and contributions are revolutionary.
 The shekinah glory of God pours through the reading of Torah, the prayer of Shema, the kindling of the Shabbat lights, the beauty, and unified identification of the high holy days and feasts.

 The law is a good thing.
 People need guidelines and boundaries.
 They help preserve and keep a people and nation on course.
 However, not everyone wants these Jews and their laws.
 Jesus did not have problem with God’s laws; oh how He loved His law.
-He had a problem with the assumed theological authority by so-called spiritual leaders.
+He had a problem with the assumed theological authority by the so-called spiritual leaders.
 These leaders would not allow the Torah reading without Rabbinical commentary or authoritative dictates.

 What about Isaiah 53, and the fulfillment of prophecy?
 Christians are right–Jews are wrong!
 Funny thing, the older a child becomes, the wiser his parents are.
 Judaism holds the parental role in Christianity.
 The Rabbi and disciple of Rabbi Hillel, Ben Bag Bag, admonished his students as it pertained to Torah.
 He said “Turn it and turn it, for everything is in it, reflect on it and grow old and gray with it, for nothing is better than it.”
 There is no such thing as secular Judaism.
-The Jew has an obligation to observe the Shabbat, pray the Shema, and fulfill his covenant with Hashem.
+A Jew has an obligation to observe the Shabbat, pray the Shema, and fulfill his covenant with Hashem.
 He or she also has an obligation to pursue mitzvoth and the mission of Tikkun Olam (repairing of the world).
-The Jewish role and importance has not gone away.
+The Jewish role and its significance has not gone away.
 Christians, oftentimes excuse themselves of Biblical study and works under the interpretation of “grace.”
 Jews are not all wrong and Christians are not all right.
 Each person must face the issue of Jesus in their own spiritual quest.